SerenaTetart/Biometric_Recognition/README.md

 * α is a constant ranging from 0.2 to 1.0
 * f(xi) is the embeding of the i-th image from the training set.

+Hopefully tensorflow has already an implementation of triplet-loss with tfa.losses.TripletSemiHardLoss() which compute everything written before with one line of code.

 ## Project 2 - Fingerprint autoencoder

 This second project aims to **repair** damaged fingerprint by using an autoencoder also made from scratch.